 Heights Libraries seeks new board member

-The Cleveland Heights-University Heights Public Library is accepting applications for an open board position, with applications due Friday, Nov.
-19, by 5 p.m.
-The new board member will replace Dana Fluellen, who is rolling off the board after serving her term.
+The Cleveland Heights-University Heights Public Library is accepting applications for an open board position, with applications due by noon on Friday, Nov.
+17. The new board member will replace Max Gerboc, who is rolling off the board after serving his term.

 “Our library is such an integral part of our community,” said Heights Libraries Director Nancy Levin.
-“Serving on the library board is one of the best ways a citizen can serve the Heights community, by helping guide the vision of the public library.”
+“Serving on the library board is one of the best ways a citizen can serve the Heights community, by helping guide the vision of the public library.
+It’s a commitment—service is seven years—but the rewards are also big.
+It’s a chance to make a positive, long-lasting impact on one of the greatest public service agencies in the area.
+Public libraries offer necessary and free services to all, and being a part of that is incredibly rewarding."

-Prospective applicants are strongly encouraged to attend an in-person informational meeting about library board service on Tuesday, Nov.
-16, at 7 p.m.
-To RSVP, send an e-mail to firstname.lastname@example.org.
+Prospective applicants are strongly encouraged to attend an in-person informational meeting about library board service on Wednesday, Nov.
+15. To RSVP, send an e-mail to firstname.lastname@example.org.

 The Cleveland Heights-University Heights Board of Education will interview candidates on Tuesday, Dec.
-7, at 7 p.m.
-Each interview lasts roughly 15 minutes.
+5, at 7 p.m.
+Each interview will last roughly 15 minutes.

 The following criteria are used in making an appointment to the library’s board of trustees: